Nullkernel/CalcPro/README.md

 5. **Get help**: Enter `?`
 6. **Try demo mode**: Enter `demo`

-## 🤝 Contributing
+## 🤝 Contributing:

 This calculator is designed to be extensible.
 You can easily add new functions by:

-1. Adding the function to the `allowed_names` dictionary in `evaluate_expression()`
+1. Adding the function to the `allowed_names` dictionary in `evaluate_expression()`.
-2. Adding documentation to the `suggestions` dictionary
+2. Adding documentation to the `suggestions` dictionary.
-3. Implementing any custom mathematical functions as needed
+3. Implementing any custom mathematical functions as needed.

-## 📄 License
+## 📄 License:

 This project is open source and available under standard Python licensing terms.

-## 🆘 Support
+## 🆘 Support:

 If you encounter any issues:
-1. Check that you're using Python 3.6 or higher
+1. Check that you're using Python 3.6 or higher.
-2. Ensure your terminal supports ANSI color codes
+2. Ensure your terminal supports ANSI color codes.
-3. Verify that mathematical expressions follow standard notation
+3. Verify that mathematical expressions follow standard notation.
 4. Use the `?` command for function help
 5. Try the `demo` command to see example usage